khampton353/sequencing/README.md

 # sequencing
+This is an exercise to get experience with git.

 Code from a simple c class assignment using queues

 Program requirements included generation of an output file as well as console display, and demonstrating use of queue data structures and operations.